 In Canada, four provinces have public insurance as all or part of their car insurance coverage.
 Since these marketplaces have little or no competitive environment, shopping for a deal is probably not going to be very productive.
 A driver looking for low-cost coverage will need to choose levels of coverage and deductible rates that provide the desired premium.

-In provinces with private insurance, each provincial government has regulations which insurers must follow.
+In provinces with private insurance, each provincial government has regulations that insurers must follow.
 Certain coverages are mandatory, and various other aspects of the way insurance companies operate are controlled either by the government or how the insurance company itself proposes how to do business which is usually reviewed and approved by the provincial oversight body.
 Then, the company is bound to its commitment and cannot change the way it does business without new approval from the government.
 The Insurance Bureau of Canada is a great source for car insurance information across the country.

 How to Negotiate a Lower Car Insurance Premium